-The 457 temporary skilled worker program is an program to allow local businesses (and in some cases overseas companies with local offices,) the opportunity to source and engage overseas skilled staff (from outside Australia or at times inside Australia if on qualifying visas), to work in their businesses where there are existing and increasing skill shortages in occupations.
+The sub class 457 temporary work visa program (457 visa program) enables Australian businesses (and in some cases overseas companies with local offices,) the opportunity as a Standard Business Sponsor to source and engage overseas skilled staff (from outside Australia or at times inside Australia if on a qualifying visa), on a sponsored visa to work in their businesses where there are existing and increasing skill shortages in occupations.

 After SBS approval

 Once a an employer has been approved to sponsor, it must now confirm the number of new 457 temporary nomination for the life of its sponsorship depending on the approval given: